dlucian/dlucian/README.md

 - 🔭 I’m currently working on developing web software for Textalk Media, and tweaking my [uptime monitoring service](https://monitive.com)
 - 🌱 I’m currently learning Portuguese and blockchain technologies
-- 👯 I’m looking to collaborate on community and blockchain projects
+- 👯 I’m looking to collaborate on my [Personal Vault Project](https://dlucian.github.io/pvp/)
 - 🤔 I’m pushing myself to get out of my comfort zone as often as possible
 - 💬 Ask me about the time when I drove 3600 km from Romania to Portugal
 - 📫 How to reach me: choose your favourite communication channel on [daniliuc.com](https://daniliuc.com)